Man & woman stand on a hillside in tall, burnt grass while hiking, overlooking the coast on a Tasmania small ship cruise.

 Add to Wishlist

-On this cruise of 13 to 17 days aboard sister ships 120-guest Coral Geographer and Coral Adventurer, explore New Zealand's entire eastern coastline, accessing remote sounds, volcanic islands and marine reserves, including Stewart Island.
+On a 13-day cruise aboard 120-guest Coral Adventurer, explore New Zealand's eastern and southern coastline, accessing remote sounds, volcanic islands and marine reserves, including Stewart Island.

 Jan Dec